CEOP: Child Exploitation and Online Protection Command

 Water bottles and snacks

-Don't forget to bring a water bottle to school each day - it is important for children to stay hydrated throughout the day.
+Don't forget to bring a water bottle to school each day - children need to stay hydrated throughout the day.
 Please label bottles and refill them each day.
+Remember we can only drink water or milk, not juice outside of lunchtimes.

 • Multiplication and Division